qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Setting the Snapping Tolerance and Search Radius
 ================================================

-For an optimal and accurate edit of the vector layer geometries, we need to set an appropriate value of snapping tolerance and search radius for features vertices.
+For optimal and accurate editing of vector layer geometries, we need to set an appropriate value of snapping tolerance and search radius for features vertices.

 .. index:: Snapping tolerance

 Snapping tolerance
 ------------------

-When you add a new vertex or move an existing one, snapping tolerance is the distance QGIS uses to search for the closest vertex or segment you are trying to connect to.
-If you aren't within the snapping tolerance, QGIS will leave the vertex where you release the mouse button, instead of snapping it to an existing vertex or segment.
+When you add a new vertex or move an existing one, the snapping tolerance is the distance QGIS uses to search for the closest vertex or segment you are trying to connect to.
+If you are not within the snapping tolerance, QGIS will leave the vertex where you release the mouse button, instead of snapping it to an existing vertex or segment.

 The snapping tolerance setting affects all tools that work with tolerance.

-You can enable or disable snapping by using the |snapping| :sup:`Enable snapping` button on the :guilabel:`Snapping Toolbar` or pressing :kbd:`S` at any time while you're on the map view.
-This toolbar is also very convenient to quickly configure the snapping mode, tolerance value, and units.
+You can enable / disable snapping by using the |snapping| :sup:`Enable snapping` button on the :guilabel:`Snapping Toolbar` or pressing :kbd:`s`.
+The snapping mode, tolerance value, and units can also be configured in this toolbar.

 The snapping configuration can also be set in :menuselection:`Project --> Snapping Options...`.

 There are three options to select the layer(s) to snap to:

 * :guilabel:`All layers`: quick setting for all visible layers in the project so that the pointer snaps to all vertices and/or segments.
-  In most cases, it is sufficient to use this snapping mode, but beware when using it on projects with many vector layers, as it may cause slowness.
+  In most cases, it is sufficient to use this snapping mode, but beware when using it for projects with many vector layers, as it may affect performance.
-* :guilabel:`Current layer`: only the active layer is used, a convenient way to ensure topology within the layer being edited.
+* :guilabel:`Current layer`: only the active layer is used, a convenient way to ensure topological consistency within the layer being edited.
 * :guilabel:`Advanced Configuration`: allows you to enable and adjust snapping mode and tolerance on a layer basis (see figure_edit_snapping_).
-If you need to edit a layer and snap its vertices to another, ensure the target layer is checked and increase the snapping tolerance to a higher value.
+  If you need to edit a layer and snap its vertices to another, make sure that the target layer is checked and increase the snapping tolerance to a higher value.
   Snapping will not occur to a layer that is not checked in the snapping options dialog.

-As for snapping mode, you can select between ``To vertex``, ``To segment``, and ``To vertex and segment``.
+As for snapping mode, you can choose between ``To vertex``, ``To segment``, and ``To vertex and segment``.

 The tolerance values can be set either in the project's ``map units`` or in ``pixels``.
 The advantage of choosing ``pixels`` is that it keeps the snapping constant at different map scales.
 10 to 12 pixels is normally a good value, but it depends on the DPI of your screen.
 Using map units allows the tolerance to be related to real ground distances.
 For example, if you have a minimum distance between elements, this option can be useful to ensure that you don’t add vertices too close to each other.

 .. _figure_edit_snapping: